 Jenny Smith in the refuge in the 1970s.Smith chronicles a time when society turned its back on women who were being attacked by their partners.
 Suffering from constant black eyes and bruises and painfully thin, her pleas for help were ignored, even as she was kicked and punched in a street in Hackney while heavily pregnant.

-It was when her second child was seven months old that she saw, by chance, a small article in the Daily Mirror which read: “Victims of domestic violence?
+It was when her second child was seven months old that she saw, by chance, a small article in the Daily Mirror which read: “Victims of domestic abuse?
 Need help?”
 “There was a phone number,” she said, explaining how she hid the article under a corner of the carpet so her husband would not find it.
 “If he had found it he would have killed me.”

 The advertisement was part of a public awareness campaign being waged by the dynamic founders of Chiswick Women’s Aid, Erin Pizzey and Anne Ashby, who drew back the curtains of England’s homes and forced society to look inside.
 When suffering women turned up at the refuge, none were ever turned away.